 This special syntax must start and end with the @ character, and contain the id of the application followed by a colon and the name of the property to be read from the plist.

-If you want to avoid running defaults write on your clients, you can also customize the K2Client installer using k2clientconfig to write these preferences during an install.
-For example, to use the Remote Desktop info fields as the first four K2 custom fields, you would do:
+If you want to avoid running defaults write on your clients, you can also customize the ksp-client installer using k2clientconfig to write these preferences during an install.
+For example, to use the Remote Desktop info fields as the first four custom computer fields, you would do:

 Whenever a value is found on the client, this is sent to KeyServer, and overwrites whatever value is already in the KeyServer database for this computer.

 In the Custom pane of a Computer Details window, you can edit/enter/save text values manually.
 Note though that if a value is discovered on a client, this will overwrite anything that has been manually entered.
 Generally, you will either populate values on clients, or populate them manually in KeyConfigure - not both.

 Custom columns can also be imported to KeyConfigure from a text file.
 For details on how to do this, read the blog post on Importing Data to Computer Asset fields.